 Experience China - a Country Wedged Between Tradition, History, Development and the Future

-A country wedged between tradition and history, and development and the future – travelling through China is also like travelling through time.
+A country wedged between tradition and history, development and the future – travelling through China is also like travelling through time.
 From the medieval city of Pingyao to the bustling economic and political hub that is Beijing, China is full of stories and adventures.